joashc/HaxlSharp/README.md

 - Programmers are bad at reasoning about **concurrent** code

 ## Haxl: reclaiming the sequential abstraction
-Haxl allows us to write code that *looks* sequential, but is capable of being analyzed to determine the requests we can fetch concurrently, and then automatically batch these requests together.
+Haxl allows us to write code that *looks* like it operates sequentially on "normal values", but is capable of being analyzed to determine the requests we can fetch concurrently, and then automatically batch these requests into a list.

+This has a number of advantages over async/await and `Task.WhenAll`:

+- We can write code that uses the results of asynchronous requests, without the risk of losing concurrency.
+- Multiple requests to a single endpoint can be batched and handled more efficiently- for example, multiple concurrent requests to an SQL database could be rewritten into a single `SELECT` statement.
-It also only fetches duplicate requests once, even if the duplicate requests are started concurrently- something we can't achieve with `Task.WhenAll`.
+- We only fetch duplicate requests once, even if the duplicate requests are started concurrently- something we can't achieve with `async` or `Task.WhenAll`.
+- Only fetching data once ensures data remains consistent within a request.

+Taken together, these advantages leave programmers free to compose complex data fetches, without worrying about concurrency or duplication.
+It also lessens the need to traverse large parts of the stack to write specialized data fetching methods.
+Only a small number of "primitive requests" need to be written across the stack; the rest can be composed from these primitives as necessary.

 Let's rewrite `GetPostDetails` using HaxlSharp: